 The left side of the chimney breast already had built in shelves and a cupboard (which is full of shoes incase you were curious!), which gave us the idea to recreate something similar on the other side.
 I’ve basically just thrown every little trinket, vase and candle I have on these shelves, but I’m pretty happy with how it turned out – it might still need a few tweaks, but it’ll do… for now!

 The sofa is the same one I had in my old house, which was from Sofology, but I don’t think they make it any more.
 The colour of the sofa dictated what colour I wanted on the walls, it is grey, but it has a green tinge to it, so I think Mizzle was the perfect paint to pair it with.
 The decorative cushions are from H&M home as always, but I don’t think they have either online at the moment.
 They’re really great quality, I have so many spares in the cupboard under the TV….

 And here’s the view from the front door – I’m not lucky enough to have a hallway, so you step straight into the living room when you walk into the house.
 I’m not too mad, cause I think it’s a pretty nice view!

 So that’s it – my living room makeover – hope you love it as much as I do!

-This post contains affiliate links – I make a small commission if you choose to buy anything I’ve recommended, you don’t pay any extra.
+This post contains affiliate links – this means that I make a small commission if you choose to buy products that I have recommended.
 All items that were gifted are clearly marked.